mikojs/core/server/koa-graphql/README.md

   });
 ```

+Note: This function will only update the resolvers.
+This can not update the schema definition becuse `graphql-tool` does not support add new schema definition.

 #### Give the options to [makeExecutableSchema](https://github.com/apollographql/graphql-tools)

 Expect for `typeDefs` and `resolvers`, you can add the other options in `makeExecutableSchema` to this middleware.